-We, Euan Richard Krogh and David Alexander Sullivan, being directors of Top Energy Limited certify that, having made all reasonable enquiry, to the best of our knowledge:
+We, Euan Richard Krogh and David Alexander Sullivan, being directors of Top Energy Limited certify that, having made all reasonable enquiry, to the best of our knowledge -

-- a) The following attached information of Top Energy Ltd, prepared for the purposes of clauses 2.4.1, 2.6.1, 2.6.3, 2.6.6 and 2.7.2 of the Electricity Distribution Information Disclosure Determination 2012 in all material respects complies with that determination. - b) The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standards. - c) The forecasts in Schedules 11a, 11b, 12a, 12b, 12c and 12d are based on objective and reasonable assumptions which both align with Top Energy Ltd's corporate vision and strategy and are documented in retained records.
+- a) The following attached information of Top Energy Limited prepared for the purposes of clause 2.6.1 and subclauses 2.6.3(4) and 2.6.5(3) of the Electricity Distribution Information Disclosure Determination 2012 in all material respects complies with that determination. - b) The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standards.